 Social workers will learn about social work through reading books and case studies.
 However, one fact remains – social work is ever-changing and changes its mode as fast as people do.
 To keep updated with the changing practices, one needs to plug in online, in social media for starters.

-Or if you’re working with victims of recent calamities and natural disasters, you can check the sentiments of these people about their situation through browsing for different feeds online from the locals rather than depending on the hand-me-down information that local authorities provide.
+Or if you’re working with victims of recent calamities and natural disasters, you can check the sentiments of these people about their situation by browsing for different feeds online from the locals rather than depending on the hand-me-down information that local authorities provide.

 Reach Out And Create A Positive Influence

 The beauty of social media is that it allows you to connect with your clients and your colleagues.
-You can also reach out to people with disabilities and other types of limitations that hinder them from reaching out social workers due to their condition and struggles of getting around.
+You can also reach out to people with disabilities and other types of limitations that hinder them from reaching out to social workers due to their condition and struggles of getting around.